trampgeek/jobe/README.md

 when the list is rebuilt.

-All going well, you should then be able to copy the *testsubmit.py* file to any client machine that is allowed to access the jobe server, edit the line
+All going well, you should then be able to copy the *testsubmit.py* file to any client machine that is allowed to access the jobe server and rerun the command with a line of the form

-    JOBE_SERVER = 'localhost'

-to reference the JOBE_SERVER, e.g. by replacing *localhost* with its IP number, and re-run the tester with the same command from the client machine.
+    python3 testsubmit.py --host='jobe.somehow.somewhere' --port=4000

+where the host and port are set to reference the jobe server.

+### Testing performance

+To test the performance of your new Jobe server, run the testsubmit program on your client machine again, this time with a --perf command line argument, e.g.

+    python3 testsubmit.py --perf --host='jobe.somehow.somewhere' --port=4000

+The test will print information on the maximum burst of C compile-and-run submissions the server can handle in isolation and the sustained rate of submissions over a 30 second window by default.
+The figures you get are upper bounds, since the program being used for testing is a minimal 'hello world' program.
+It's also possible that the Moodle server cannot deliver jobs to the Jobe server at the maximum rate.

+Languages like C, PHP and nodejs have similar performance since the communication and server overheads dominate the performance.
+For slower languages like C++ and particularly Java however, you will much lower throughput.
+To test Java, for example, type add the argument 'java' to the above command, i.e.

+    python3 testsubmit.py --perf --host='jobe.somehow.somewhere' --port=4000 java

+*WARNING*: you should not run the performance test on a live production server, as it repeatedly pushes the server into overload, which will result in other users' jobs also receiving server-overload errors.

 ## Using Jobe